 Practicing tin whistle slides

 Using slides when melodically going up the scale should be straightforward.
 For example, playing a plain note D and then sliding a G. However, a little bit harder is when you go down a scale.
 For example, playing a plain note B, and then sliding a note G. Another thing that is worth mentioning, the tempo of a tune or a song usually has an impact on the slide speed.
-Therefore, it’s good to be practicing slides by changing the tempo on a metronome to get a quick sense of it.
+Therefore, it’s good to practice slides by changing the tempo on a metronome to get a quick sense of it.
 You’ll see how a slower tempo also requires a more gradual (longer) slide to fit the whole feeling.

-A good example of playing slides on a tin whistle
+Another good example of playing slides on a tin whistle